JulienDuranleau/teaching-programming-with-python/03_conditions.md

 ```

 ## Elif
 If we want to be fancy, we can even test multiple possibilities with `elif`.
 Only the first one which is true is actually executed.
-If none of the `if` or `elif` are `True`, then the `else` part is executed just like a regular `if`.
+If none of the `if` or `elif` are `True`, then the `else` part is executed.

 ```python
 number = 5